Machine-Learning to Trust: Examples

-In the $n=1$ example, the only possible deviation in the $\Pi $ dimension was merging the contingencies $h=1$ and $h=0$ into one cell, thus destroying the incentive to cooperate.
-When $n=2$, there is an additional possible deviation, which merges the contingencies $(\theta _{1},h)$ and $(\theta _{2},h^{\prime })$ into one cell, thus potentially destroying a distinction between the two payoff states that is important for sustaining the incentive to cooperate.
+In the $n=1$ example, we saw that the only possible deviation in the $\Pi $ dimension was merging the contingencies $h=1$ and $h=0$ into one cell, thus destroying the incentive to cooperate.
+When $n=2$, we should also consider a deviation that merges the contingencies $(\theta _{1},h)$ and $(\theta _{2},h)$ into one cell, thus potentially destroying a distinction between the two payoff states that is important for sustaining the incentive to cooperate.
 Proposition \ref{prop n=2} reflects this additional force.
-As a result, the scope for cooperation is lower than in the $n=1$ case, where it is possible to sustain $p_{\sigma }(1)\geq \frac{1}{4}$ whenever $c\leq \theta ^{2}/4$.
-Condition (\ref{nec condition n=2}), which is necessary for sustaining cooperation when $n=2$, is more stringent.
+As a result, the scope for cooperation is lower than in the $n=1$ case, where it is possible to sustain $p_{\sigma }(1)\geq \frac{1}{4}$ whenever $\theta ^{2}\geq 4c$.
+In the proof of Proposition \ref{prop n=2}, I present inequality (\ref{nec condition n=2}), a necessary condition for sustaining cooperation when $n=2$, which is more stringent than the inequality $\theta ^{2}\geq 4c$.